idnahacks/GoodHound/README.md

 - [ ] only the shortest path for each busiest path is displayed.
 If one pathway has many paths this will be hidden.
 Unsure if this is an issue or not.
 - [x] can the hop count be done as part of the original shortestpath query?
 - [ ] support encrypted neo4j connection.
 - [ ] sometimes a path shows up twice if one group is a member of another group.
-An if statement to see if $group ismember of $group then break might work.
+An if statement to see if $group ismember of $group then break might work and might even speed up the process